EricoEC/PocketJLauncher/README.md

 ## Why PocketJ?

 Many mobile Java launchers stop at opening the game.
 PocketJ aims to bring a complete desktop-launcher workflow to iOS: **JIT, instances, Java runtimes, mods, modpacks, accounts, controls, and diagnostics—all inside one native app.**

+At the same time, PocketJ focuses not only on feature completeness, but also on improving the iOS Java runtime experience.
+Compared with earlier mobile Java launcher solutions, PocketJ introduces continuous optimizations across the launch pipeline, resource loading, rendering experience, and device adaptation, aiming to provide a faster, more stable Minecraft Java experience closer to desktop launchers on iPhone and iPad.

 PocketJ is developed from the GPL-3.0 licensed [Amethyst-iOS](https://github.com/AngelAuraMC/Amethyst-iOS) project and inherits substantial work from the [PojavLauncher](https://github.com/PojavLauncherTeam) and Boardwalk ecosystems.
 Version 1.1 keeps the mature JVM and launch core while adding PocketJ's own iOS-first workflows.